dahm641/tech258_cloud/tech258_azure/Network_Virtual_Appliance/readme.md

        echo "Configuring iptables..."

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+       # Allows all traffic on the loopback interface (localhost)
         sudo iptables -A INPUT -i lo -j ACCEPT sudo iptables -A OUTPUT -o lo -j ACCEPT

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Allows incoming packets that are part of established or related connections
         sudo iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Allows outgoing packets that are part of established connections
         sudo iptables -A OUTPUT -m state --state ESTABLISHED -j ACCEPT

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Drops incoming packets that are marked as invalid
         sudo iptables -A INPUT -m state --state INVALID -j DROP

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Allows incoming SSH connections on port 22
         sudo iptables -A INPUT -p tcp --dport 22 -m state --state NEW,ESTABLISHED -j ACCEPT sudo iptables -A OUTPUT -p tcp --sport 22 -m state --state ESTABLISHED -j ACCEPT

-       # uncomment the following lines if want allow SSH into NVA only through the public subnet (app VM as a jumpbox)
-       # this must be done once the NVA's public IP address is removed
-       #sudo iptables -A INPUT -p tcp -s 10.0.2.0/24 --dport 22 -m state --state NEW,ESTABLISHED -j ACCEPT
-       #sudo iptables -A OUTPUT -p tcp --sport 22 -m state --state ESTABLISHED -j ACCEPT

-       # uncomment the following lines if want allow SSH to other servers using the NVA as a jumpbox
-       # if need to make outgoing SSH connections with other servers from NVA
-       #sudo iptables -A OUTPUT -p tcp --dport 22 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
-       #sudo iptables -A INPUT -p tcp --sport 22 -m conntrack --ctstate ESTABLISHED -j ACCEPT

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Allows forwarding of TCP traffic from subnet 10.0.2.0/24 to subnet 10.0.4.0/24 on port 27017 (example for MongoDB)
         sudo iptables -A FORWARD -p tcp -s 10.0.2.0/24 -d 10.0.4.0/24 --destination-port 27017 -m tcp -j ACCEPT

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Allows forwarding of ICMP traffic from subnet 10.0.2.0/24 to subnet 10.0.4.0/24 (example for ping)
         sudo iptables -A FORWARD -p icmp -s 10.0.2.0/24 -d 10.0.4.0/24 -m state --state NEW,ESTABLISHED -j ACCEPT

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Sets default policy for incoming packets to DROP (rejects all incoming packets by default)
         sudo iptables -P INPUT DROP

-       # ADD COMMENT ABOUT WHAT THE FOLLOWING COMMAND(S) DO
+        # Sets default policy for forwarded packets to DROP (rejects all forwarded packets by default)
         sudo iptables -P FORWARD DROP

         echo "Done!"
         echo ""

         # make iptables rules persistent
         # it will ask for user input by default

         echo "Make iptables rules persistent..."
         sudo DEBIAN_FRONTEND=noninteractive apt install iptables-persistent -y
         echo "Done!"
         echo ""
         ```
         3. Save it and run it using `bash script.sh`
 4. Now we need to create a route table to actually send traffic to this NVA